May 25, 2019

 An audacious squirrel ran down his tree, sure that I would have a snack for him.
 He stopped short of my feet, posed, then flicked his tail in disgust when no food was forthcoming.

 In late afternoon, we entered the town of Navarrete, passing the Iglesia Nuestra Señora de la Asunción.
-Noticing the open door, we stopped, on the belief that a church door standing ajar should always be investigated on this journey.
+Noticing the church door standing ajar, we stopped, answering the implicit invitation.

-Many cathedrals and churches we have visited felt like museums – holding places for ages of treasures.
+Of the cathedrals and churches we have visited, many felt like museums – holding places for ages of treasures.
 Often sightseeing tourists filled the sanctuaries, loud talk creating the atmosphere of appreciating a show.

 The strains of Bach and Gounod’s “Ave Maria” on discreet speakers greeted us as we paused on this door step.
 Encouraged, we entered quietly, slowly walking the perimeter inside, amazed at the 17th century Baroque altar piece.